ned14/outcome/doc/src/content/tutorial/advanced/interop/_index.md

 weight = 80
 +++

-This is the final section of the tutorial, and it is unavoidably quite lengthy.
+This is the final section of the tutorial, and it is unavoidably quite lengthy as we are going to tie together all of the material covered in the tutorial so far into a single, unified, application of Outcome's facilities.

-One thing which Outcome solves -- which alternatives do not -- is how to **non-intrusively** tie together multiple third party libraries, each using Outcome -- or some other `T|E` implementatation like `std::expected<T, E>` -- with custom incommensurate `E` types, or indeed arbitrary return types which are "split" `T|E` return types.
+One thing which Outcome solves -- and which alternatives do not -- is how to **non-intrusively** tie together multiple third party libraries, each using Outcome -- or some other `T|E` implementatation like {{% api "std::expected<T, E>" %}}
+-- with custom incommensurate `E` types, or indeed arbitrary return types which are "split" `T|E` return types.
 Solving this well is the *coup de grâce* of Outcome against alternative approaches